Spain Passes China in Infections; Trump Extends US Lockdown

 “We want to make sure that we don't prematurely think we're doing so great,” Fauci said.

-The U.S. now has more than 143,000 infections and 2,500 deaths, according to Johns Hopkins University, while around the world almost 725,000 people are infected.
+The U.S. now has more than 143,000 infections and 2,500 deaths, according to Johns Hopkins University, while around the world 732,000 people are infected.
 The true number of cases is thought to be considerably higher because of testing shortages and mild illnesses that have gone unreported.

-Russian President Vladimir Putin has asked all citizens to stay at home,and Moscow Mayor Sergei Sobyanin began enforcing a strict lockdown for all city residents except those working in essential sectors.

-“The extremely negative turn of events we are seeing in the largest European and U.S. cities causes extreme concern about the life and health of our citizens,” Sobyanin said.
+“The extremely negative turn of events we are seeing in the largest European and U.S. cities causes extreme concern about the life and health of our citizens,” Moscow Mayor Sergei Sobyanin said.

-He said an electronic monitoring system will be used to control residents' compliance with the lockdown and warned "we will steadily tighten the necessary controls.”
+An electronic monitoring system will be used to control residents' compliance with the lockdown, he said.

-Moscow, a city of 13 million, accounts for more than 1,000 of Russia's 1,836 coronavirus cases and the numbers have been rising rapidly.
-Prime Minister Mikhail Mishustin has told regional governors to prepare for the same strict lockdown as the capital.

-Italy has reported 97,689 infections and 10,779 deaths so far, but on Sunday said the number of positive cases in the last day increased just 5.4%, and the number of deaths have shifted down about 10% a day since Friday.
+Italy has reported 97,689 infections and 10,779 deaths, but said the number of positive cases in the last day increased just 5.4%, and the number of deaths have dropped about 10% a day since Friday.

-"These are big changes that reflect the fact the health system is responding and of the impact of the measures that have been put in place,'' said Dr. Luca Richeldi, a lung specialist, told reporters.
-"We are saving lives by staying at home, by maintaining social distance, by traveling less and by closing schools.''

-Coronavirus patient Andrea Napoli, 33, told The Associated Press he didn't remotely expect that he would be hospitalized, struggling for his life from the virus, since he was a young, very fit man.
+Coronavirus patient Andrea Napoli, 33, told The Associated Press he didn't remotely expect that he would be hospitalized, struggling for his life, since he was young and fit.
 But what he saw at a Rome hospital shocked him.

 While he was being treated, three patients died in his ward.
 He saw doctors stressed and exhausted from the long hours, out of breath from pushing equipment around, dressed in protective masks, suits and gloves.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough.
 But for others, especially older adults and people with existing health problems, the virus can cause severe symptoms like pneumonia and can be fatal.
-More than 152,000 people have recovered.
+More than 155,000 people have recovered, according to Johns Hopkins.

 New York state remained the epicenter of the U.S. outbreak, with the vast majority of the deaths in New York City.
 But infections were spiking not only in cities but in Midwestern towns and Rocky Mountain ski havens.
 West Virginia reported its first death, leaving only two states — Hawaii and Wyoming — with none linked to COVID-19.